iabecerrat92/holbertonschool-zero_day/0x03-git/README.md

-.this is a Git exercise of Git
+this is a Git exercise of Git
+2.0